bigtangle/server/Bugs.md

+## add list of server and save data local on wallet

 ## Refund --> get the block to imported and read all transaction input
 and then pay the UTXO to own account.
 ## exchange bugs.